What’s the difference between a teacher and a tutor?

 Sometimes, children need a little extra attention and encouragement to learn at their best.
 Confidence is key when it comes to mastering English and maths skills in the classroom.

 Working in smaller groups or one-to-one can make some children feel safer to stretch themselves and get curious about new things.
-At Explore Learning, our expert tutors are passionate about inspiring fearless learners!
+At Explore Learning, our expert tutors are passionate about tutoring students to inspire fearless learners!

 Is your child nervous about the transition to secondary school?
 Our Succeed in Secondary tuition course could give them the tools to thrive.